ForEvolve/forevolve.github.io/_drafts/en/2021-03-07-learn-coding-with-dot-net-core-part-4.md

 > This is the kind of situation that can lead a third developer in the wrong direction.
 > Both the code and the comment can contradict themselves.
 >
-> On the other hand, as a beginner, comments can be good to lay out your ideas and algorithms.
+> On the other hand, comments can be good to lay out your ideas and algorithms, especially as a beginner.
 > They can also be a very good tool to reorganize logic into cohesive units.
 > Enough of that, I'll most likely talk about that in future articles, in a more exciting context.

+Next, let's have a look at the first style that are covering in this article.

 ### Single line comments